dillonbarnes/dbmicrobit/README.md

 <h2>Let the community see your micro:bit project</h2>
 If you've made a micro:bit project in the <a href="https://www.makecode.microbit.org/" target="_blank">Microsoft MakeCode editor</a>, you can upload your project onto my website!
 <br>
+Please remember that this website was created on Sunday 3<sup>rd</sup> May 2020.
+This means that it is new and is not very good yet.
+YOU can help by making a suggestion on my main website. <a href="https://www.coding.dillonbarnes.co.uk/bugform.html" target="_blank">This is a bug or suggestion form for the website.</a>
 <ol>
 <li>First, go to your project and click the 'Share' button.</li>
 <li>Now click 'Publish Project'.</li>